LeMuffinMan/LeMuffinMan/README.md

 ### Ongoing Projects:

-- 📄 **dotfiles**: my minimalists homemade config files.
 - <strong><a href="https://github.com/dArchMuffin/42_scripts">📜 42 scripts</a></strong>: A collection of Bash scripts designed to streamline common tasks at 42 Lyon, such as automation, testing, and project setup.
+- 🧁 **muffinette**: a minishell-minitester, allowing user to executes sequences of inputs in both their minishell and bash and compare outputs to streamline minishell tests.
 - ♟️ **Rust Chess Game**: Developing a chess game to learn Rust and deepen my understanding of low level languages.
+- 📄 **dotfiles**: my minimalists homemade config files.

 ### Realized projects:
 <ul>
     <li><strong><a href="https://github.com/dArchMuffin/fract-ol">💫 Fractol</a> - A simple fractals explorer coded in C for my 42 cursus.</strong></li>
     Featuring Mandelbrot, Julia sets and a lot more.
-This project involved optimizing rendering algorithms for performance and creating an interactive user interface using the MinilibX graphics library.
+This project involved optimizing rendering algorithms for performance using the MinilibX graphics library.
     <li><strong><a href="https://github.com/dArchMuffin/ChessReplay">🔁 ChessReplay</a> - A simple PGN decoder and chess replayer written in C.</strong></li>
-This project involved parsing PGN files from Lichess database, learning data structures, and implementing a text-based chessboard visualization.
-I coded it in between my piscine and the beginning of my 42 cursus to apply in a personal project, what I learned during my piscine.
+I started this project after my piscine, to apply what I learned on a personnal project.
+It involved parsing PGN files from Lichess database, learning data structures, and implementing a text-based chessboard visualization.
 </ul>

 ---